Ware County Records

 Testators: Sarah Baker, Mary Blackshear, Manervia Everitt, Thomas Fletcher, Abraham Hargroves, Caroline Hewitt, Rosalie Hohenstein, Sarah Lanier, Lavenia Lee, Daniel Lott, William McDonald, A. P. Minshew, John Murry, William Phillips, Mary Shine, T. T. Thigpen and Thomas Wilson.

-|Become a member of the Pioneer Families Community, and enjoy the benefits of a network of genealogy experts: including access to all eight websites, books written by renowned Georgia genealogist Jeannette Holland Austin, and personal help with your research for any family in GA, NC, SC, or VA.
-A full year of membership with all these benefits for less than $13 a month, compared with up to $45 a month at ancestry.com|
+|FREE help with finding your ancestors!
+Become a member of the Pioneer Families Community, and enjoy the benefits of a network of genealogy experts: including access to all eight websites, books written by renowned Georgia genealogist Jeannette Holland Austin, and personal help with your research for any family in GA, NC, SC, or VA.
+A full year of membership with all these benefits (and access to 1.5 tetrabytes of genealogical data) for less than $13 a month, compared with up to $45 a month at ancestry.com|

 |SAVE MONEY!
 Click here to become a Member.|

 Follow this blog by Email